Oil palm in North East India: a review. Part I- Socio-economic and ecological effects of current planting efforts

 Published: 30-10-2024

 The ethnic community in Pali, Umaria has a tradition of using multiple plant species for treating various diseases.
 Besides their role in folk medicine, certain plant species also have significant economic and cultural value for indigenous people in different regions.
 A total of 42 ethnomedicinal plant species, belonging to 38 genera and 31 families, were documented for treating 30 different ailments.
 The most frequently used plant species was Tinospora cordifolia (Willd.)
 Hook.f. and Thoms., with 144 use reports (URs) and a Use Value (UV) of 2.441.
 The quantitative analysis revealed intricate relationships among variables: Use Value (UVs), Relative Frequency of Citation (RFC), Relative Importance (RIs), Number of Uses (NUs), and Use Reports (URs).
 The ICF (Informant consensus factor) values ranged from 0.88 to 1.
 Notably, psychiatric conditions and cardiovascular problems exhibited the highest consensus, with ICF scores of 1 and 0.98.
-The findings indicate that the use of traditional medicinal plant treatment is still prevalent in the research area.
+The findings indicate that the traditional medicinal plant treatment is still prevalent in the research area.
 The Baiga and Gond communities are the primary practitioners of traditional knowledge.
 It is crucial to promptly implement conservation measures using quantitative tools to safeguard biodiversity, cultural heritage, and community well-being.

 Ethnogynaecological uses of herbal plants prevalent among ethnic women of Nurpur Valley in Shivalik Hills of Himachal Pradesh (India)